-The Group's policy is to invest most of its excess liquidity in LCR compliant bonds.
-As a consequence, BankNordik holds a large portfolio of bonds, and most of the Group's interest rate risk stems from this portfolio.
+The Group's policy is to invest a part of its excess liquidity in LCR compliant bonds.
+Therefore, Føroya Banki holds a portfolio of bonds, and most of the Group's interest rate risk stems from this portfolio.

 The Group's interest rate risk is calculated according to the requirements of the Danish FSA.
 The interest rate risk is defined as the effects of a one percentage point parallel shift of the yield curve.
-BankNordik offers fixed rate loans to corporate customers.
+Føroya Banki offers fixed rate loans to public customers.
 The interest rate risk from these loans is hedged with interest rate swaps on a one-to-one basis.
-Table 21 shows the Group's overall interest rate risk measured as the expected loss on interest rate positions that would result from a parallel upward shift of the yield curve.
+Table 26 shows the Group's overall interest rate risk measured as the expected loss on interest rate positions that would result from a parallel upward shift of the yield curve.

-Interest rate risk broken down by currency Table 21
+Interest rate risk broken down by curre ency Table 26

 (DKKm)

-2023 2022
+2024 2023

-ОКК 15 17
+DKK 20 15

 SEK 0 0

 EUR 0 0

-Total 15 17
+Total 20 15